Mass market: History

-Rise and fall of the mass market
+Developed and emerging markets

 The primary aim of mass marketing is to provide standardised products to the largest number of customers at minimum acceptable quality points and at lowest possible prices.
 To achieve this, companies design no-frills products, employ long production runs and rely on low margins and volume sales in order to maintain low unit costs.

-In the mass market, players must compete with other high-volume producers.
+In the mass market, businesses must compete with other high-volume producers.
 As a consequence, the product with the lowest price, given comparable acceptable quality, will enjoy a market advantage.
-This tends to lead to a focus on prices which means that companies must relentlessly pursuit of cost savings across every aspect of business operations – simplified product design, streamlined supply chains and minimum tolerable service quality.
+This tends to lead to a focus on prices which means that companies must pursue cost savings across every aspect of business operations to retain competitive advantage – simplified product design, streamlined supply chains and minimum tolerable service quality.

-In developed nations, marketers regularly create a mass market for goods and services.
+In developed nations, marketers create a mass market for goods and services.
 For example, a sophisticated new product such as an MP3 player, might firstly target early adopters in upper income groups and subsequently simplify the offer and reduce prices in order to gain acceptance by a larger proportion of the potential market.
+Mass marketing is becoming less common as an approach.
+However, it remains a vital part of marketing in developed economies well into the 21st century.
+Mass marketing is often used in commodity markets (e.g., sugar, salt, fruit and vegetables, etc.); very small markets (where segmentation would result in segments too small to be profitable); for products and brands satisfying universal needs (e.g., pens, pencils, newspapers) and in less competitive markets.

 Mass marketing is primarily used in commodity markets.
 Pictured salt workers of Marakkanam, India.

-In developed economies, mass marketing is becoming less common as an approach.
-However, it remains a vital part of marketing in developed economies well into the 21st century.
-Mass marketing is primarily used in commodity markets (e.g., sugar, salt, fruit and vegetables, etc.); very small markets (where segmentation would result in segments too small to be profitable); for products and brands satisfying universal needs (e.g., pens, pencils, newspapers) and in less competitive markets.

 As markets in the US and Europe have become increasingly fragmented, consumers are exhibiting a greater desire for choice, customisation and product differentiation.
 This has led to some companies, shifting away from serving a single mass market towards serving a number of smaller markets or segments.
 However, the size of these segments remains relatively large.
 Multinationals such as Campbell's and Coca-Cola enjoy enormous reach across global markets.
 Whereas, Coke, for example, was once only available in a single flavour and bottle size, it is now offered in multitude of different flavours, different sized bottles and with varying sugar- no-sugar options.